moatboy/moatboy.github.io/docs/PANW.md

 PANW's moat is based on a combination of factors, including:

 {: .important }
-* **Switching Costs:**  Large enterprise customers using PANW's platform face significant switching costs due to the complexity of integrating various security functions and the potential disruption to their operations.{: .new }
+* **Switching Costs:**  Large enterprise customers using PANW's platform face significant switching costs due to the complexity of integrating various security functions and the potential disruption to their operations.
+{: .new }
-* **Network Effect:** While not as strong as a traditional network effect like social networks, PANW's platform benefits from some network effects as the security value of the platform increases with more users and data.{: .warning }
+* **Network Effect:** While not as strong as a traditional network effect like social networks, PANW's platform benefits from some network effects as the security value of the platform increases with more users and data.
+{: .warning }
 * **Intangible Assets:**  PANW's brand name is a valuable intangible asset, particularly among larger enterprise customers.
 However, brand strength can be fleeting in the technology sector, which requires continuous innovation.

 **Moat Rating Justification:**